w3c/wai-website/pages/about/groups/task-forces/practices.md

 You can contribute to the work without being a member of the task force in the [APG GitHub repository](https://github.com/w3c/aria-practices/issues):
 * If you’re aware of an issue with any of the published APG resources, raise a new issue.
-* Comment on or propose solutions for open ARIA practices issues.
+* Comment on or propose solutions for open APG issues.

 ### Become a participant in the task force